kyma-project/community/capabilities/eventing.md

 * Enable operators to take corrective actions such as scaling some subcomponents.

 ### Align with CloudEvents specification
-* Event bus can consume events alinged with CloudEvents specification](https://github.com/cloudevents/spec)
+* Event bus can consume Events aligned with CloudEvents specification](https://github.com/cloudevents/spec).

 _Value added_
 * Enable interoperability.